-It’s very timely that a film such as Trial By Fire should be released, as it begs the question, how much control should the government have over our bodies and in this case especially, our lives.
-Trial By Fire discusses the polarizing topic of the death penalty through a true story of an innocent man on Death Row.
+It’s very timely that a film such as Trial By Fire should be released now, as it begs the question of how much control the government should have over our bodies and our lives.
+Trial By Fire discusses the polarizing topic of the death penalty through a true story of an innocent man on death row.

-Cameron Todd Willingham (played excellently in the film by Jack O’Connell) is a husband and father of three in Corsicana, Texas.
-His family is poor and only his wife, Stacy (Emily Meade), has a job.
-He doesn’t have an excellent track record with local law enforcement, and then something terrible happens.
-His house catches on fire while his wife’s at work and everyone is asleep.
-He can’t save his children.
-At first, his neighbors and the townspeople were very supportive of the Willingham’s in their time of tragedy, but it doesn’t take long before that attitude changes.
+Cameron Todd Willingham (Jack O’Connell) is a husband and father of three in Corsicana, Texas.
+His family is poor, with only his wife, Stacy (Emily Meade), having a job.
+Nor is Todd’s, as he prefers to be called, track record with local law enforcement all that stellar.
+Then tragedy strikes when the house catches on fire while his wife’s at work and everyone is asleep.
+He is unable to save his children.
+At first, his neighbors are very supportive of the Willinghams in their time of tragedy, but it doesn’t take long before the attitude of the townspeople changes.

-“…on trial for murder and arson which he maintains from the very beginning he didn’t do.”
+“…on trial for murder and arson, which he maintains he didn’t do.”

-Suddenly, Todd, as he likes to be called, was on trial for murder and arson which he maintains from the very beginning he didn’t do.
-His defense attorney is of no real assistance to him, and it appears that the District Attorney got witnesses to falsify their testimony.
-Todd ends up on death row.
-Stacy never comes to visit him.
-Through an interesting turn of luck, Houston playwright Elizabeth Gilbert (Laura Dern) starts corresponding with Todd while he is on Death Row.
-She then goes to visit him and believes that he is innocent.
-She and a new lawyer race against the clock to find new evidence to further corroborate Todd’s innocence, at the sacrifice of time with her family and everyday life.
+Suddenly, Todd is on trial for murder and arson, which he maintains he didn’t do.
+His defense attorney is of no real assistance to him, and it appears that the District Attorney got witnesses to falsify testimony.
+Todd ends up on death row, and Stacy never comes to visit.
+Through an interesting turn of luck, Houston playwright Elizabeth Gilbert (Laura Dern) starts corresponding with Todd.
+She then goes to visit him and believes he is innocent.
+She and a new lawyer race against the clock to find new evidence to corroborate Todd’s innocence.
+For Elizabeth, this means sacrificing time with her family.